University of the Sunshine Coast

 The University of the Sunshine Coast (UniSC; formerly abbreviated as USC until 2022) is a public university based on the Sunshine Coast, Queensland, Australia.
 After opening with 524 students in 1996 as the Sunshine Coast University College, it was later renamed the University of the Sunshine Coast in 1999.

 The university has a flagship campus at Sippy Downs on the Sunshine Coast, with more campuses at Hervey Bay on the Fraser Coast, Gympie, and Caboolture.
-In 2020, USC opened a full-service campus at Petrie in Moreton Bay.
+In 2020, USC opened a full-service campus at Petrie in Moreton Bay; and later opened a postgraduate campus in Adelaide, South Australia.